 If we had to talk about the most frequently asked questions we get about TAPS, this would have to be one of the most common.

-It’s a complex question because we’re only beginning to understand about TAPS, and the research on the long-term effects is new.
+It’s a complex question because we’re only beginning to understand TAPS, and the research on the long-term effects is new.
 There are also different forms of TAPS, and it’s important to know which type you had, as the long-term effects are different.

 What do we know about the long-term effects of Post-laser TAPS?